Kafū, aged forty-one.

 The warmth resembled early summer.

-I drank with Aajishi at the Momokawa tavern in Ushigome.
+I drank with Aajishi at Momokawa tavern in Ushigome.

 October 28th.

-At night, the Mita Literary Society meeting was held at Sasaya.
-On the way back, I met Okamura Kakukōko on the street in Owari-chō and drank at Seishinken.
+On my way back, I met Okamura Kakikōko on Owari-chō Street and drank at Seishinken.

 October 29th.

-I recalled the garden of the Ōkubo old residence and was filled with melancholy.
+I recalled the garden of the Ōkubo old residence and grew melancholy.

 October 30th.

-I went to the French Bookstore and stopped by the Imperial Theater, where I chanced to meet Matsuba Ko, who had newly returned from abroad.
+I went to the French Bookstore and stopped by the Imperial Theater, where I unexpectedly encountered Matsuba Ko, who had newly returned to Japan.

 November 1st.